openvenues/libpostal/README.md

 libpostal is not itself a full geocoder, but should be a ubiquitous preprocessing step before indexing/searching with free text geographic strings.
 It is written in C for maximum portability and performance.

-Python bindings are included in this repo and it's easy to write bindings to other languages.
+Bindings for [Python](https://github.com/openvenues/pypostal) and [NodeJS](https://github.com/openvenues/node-postal) are officially supported, and it's easy to write bindings in other languages.

 Examples of normalization
 -------------------------